There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Nuart’s Street Art Walking Tour takes you through 15 years of Nuart Festival’s impressive Street Art history and the evolution of Stavanger into one of the world’s leading destinations for Street Art.
+Nuart’s Street Art Walking Tour takes you through more than 15 years of Nuart Festival’s impressive Street Art history and the evolution of Stavanger into one of the world’s leading destinations for Street Art.

 NUART is a street art festival organised annually in Stavanger.
 The art ranges from situationism, graffiti, post-graffiti, muralism, comic culture, stencil art and activism amongst many other things.
 It is without a doubt the most exciting development in visual art for decades.
 A “movement” that has caught the imagination of the general public, collectors, auction houses and curators the world over.